kubernetes/community/contributors/devel/sig-architecture/api_changes.md

 * Only allow the new enum value when updating existing objects that already contain the new enum value
 * Disallow it in other cases (creation, and update of objects that do not already contain the new enum value)
+* Verify that known clients handle the new value as expected, honoring the new value or using previously defined "unknown value" behavior, (depending on whether the associated feature gate is enabled or not)

 Release 2: